Introduction to Understanding Honey Bees,

 2. The Origins of Honey Bees

 It is thought that bees originally evolved from hunting wasps which acquired a taste for nectar and decided to become vegetarians.
 Fossil evidence is sparse but bees probably appeared on the planet about the same time as flowering plants in the Cretaceous period, 146 to 74 million years ago.
 The oldest known fossil bee, a stingless bee named Trigona prisca, was found in the Upper Cretaceous of New Jersey, U.S.A., and dates from 96 to 74 million years ago.
 It is indistinguishable from modern Trigona.
 The precursor of the honey bees may have been living about this time, but fossils of the true Apis type were first discovered in the Lower Miocene (22 to 25 million years ago) of Western Germany.
 A bee resembling Apis dorsata but much smaller (about the size of a present day mellifera) was present in the Upper Miocene (about 12 million years ago).
 It is thought that Apis florea and Apis dorsata may have existed as separate species as early as the Oligocene period.
 It has not been possible to estimate when bees of' the mellifera/cerana type first appeared on Earth.
 Mellifera and cerana must have acquired separate identities during the latter part of the Tertiary era.
 The two species were apparently physically separated at the time of the last glaciation, and there was no subsequent contact between them until that brought about by human intervention in recent times.
 In the post glacial period mellifera and cerana (and to a less extent dorsata and florea) have shown similar evolution into geographical subspecies, or races.
 (Since this article was written a discovery was made of a bee in amber, that is considered to be the oldest specimen known.
-See here.
+Scientist believe this is proof that bees evolved from wasps.
 R.P.)

 3. The Development of Subspecies